Thermalization of dilute impurities in one dimensional spin chains: Level statistics and fidelity susceptibility

+To understand the emergence of the asymptotic behavior of $\langle r\rangle$ at large $V$ it is convenient to analyze the effective spin model~\eqref{eq:Heff}, where the impurity spin is integrated out via a Schrieffer-Wolff transformation.
 The level spacing statistics of the effective model is illustrated by the dash-dotted lines in Fig.~\ref{fig:levelRsingle}.
 At sufficiently large impurity potential $V$ they asymptote the full model.
 Note that at large $V$ the full model is better approximated by an unfolded effective Hamiltonian $H'+V S_\ell^z$, which consists of two decoupled identical blocks, corresponding to the different values of the conserved magnetization of the impurity spin.
 The level statistics of this unfolded Hamiltonian is illustrated in Fig.~\ref{fig:levelRsingle} by full lines.
 At very large values of $V$ the separate blocks, corresponding to different values of $S^z_\ell$, do not overlap and the level statistics of the folded and unfolded Hamiltonians are the same, such that dashed and solid lines asymptotically approach each other.
 As $V$ decreases the impurity still remains frozen such that the effective model is still accurate but the two blocks start to overlap pushing the level statistics closer to the Poisson value.
-And indeed we see that the full lines much better approximate $\langle r\rangle$ of the full model.
+And indeed we see that the solid lines much better approximate $\langle r\rangle$ of the full model.
 As $V$ decreases further the impurity gets delocalized in the full model such that $\langle r\rangle$ approaches the GOE ratio, and so does the effective model.
 However, the unfolded Hamiltonian always consist of two decoupled blocks and as they overlap more and more with decreasing $V$, $\langle r\rangle$ is pushed down closer and closer to the Poisson value.
 We thus conclude that the domain of agreement between the data coming from the full model and the unfolded effective model corresponds to the localized impurity regime.
 The initial drop in $\left<r\right>$ in the full model from the GOE value is therefore associated with localization of the impurity.
 The remaining physics can be understood within the effective model.
 The fact that the magnitude of the jump in $\langle r\rangle$ decreases with the system size is consistent with the expectation that $V^\ast$ corresponding to the freezing of the impurity scales approximately linearly with $L$.
-Indeed in this case the energies of two blocks are extensively separated leading to a very small overlap between the corresponding energies and hence a small drop of $\langle r\rangle$.
+In this case the energies of two blocks are extensively separated leading to a very small overlap between the corresponding energies and hence a small drop of $\langle r\rangle$.